How it works

 OccupEye workspace utilisation sensors are designed and built specific to the task of accurately and efficiently monitoring workspace utilisation in today’s office environment.
 Based on passive data collection technology (PIR), OccupEye sensors are triggered by both motion and heat, ensuring that the system is ultra-sensitive, yet ultra-reliable when it comes to tracking real-time 1:1 space utilisation.
 Battery powered, OccupEye workspace utilisation sensors are completely wireless and have been developed to offer users maximum flexibility.
 With OccupEye, a single unit can be used to monitor individual desk utilisation and defined staff workspace, as well as larger areas such as meeting rooms and break-out zones.
+Alongside this, they can be integrated with desk booking or hot desking and safe space solutions.
 Sensors can be mounted under desks, on walls, on ceilings, or even under chairs – whichever configuration best suits your need!
 The lightweight, sleek design makes for easy transfer and discrete mounting, meaning that accommodation managers can re-deploy units quickly and easily on an on-going basis with no fuss.

 The OccupEye® Network Receiver